sphinx-gallery/sphinx-gallery/doc/configuration.rst

   Whether the default interface activated by the JupyterLite link will be for Jupyter Lab or the RetroLab Notebook interface.

+notebook_modification_function (type: function, default: ``None``) Function that implements JupyterLite-specific modifications of notebooks.
+By default, it is ``None`` which means that notebooks are not going to be modified.
+Its signature should be ``notebook_modification_function(json_dict: dict, notebook_filename: str) -> None`` where ``json_dict`` is what you get when you do ``json.load(open(notebook_filename))``.
+The function is expected to modify ``json_dict`` in place by adding notebook cells.
+It is not expected to write to the file, since ``sphinx-gallery`` is in charge of this.
+  ``notebook_filename`` is provided for convenience because it is useful to modify the notebook based on its filename.
+Potential usages of this function are installing additional packages with a ``%pip install seaborn`` code cell, or adding a markdown cell to indicate that a notebook is not expected to work inside JupyterLite, for example because it is using packages that are not packaged inside Pyodide.

-jupyterlite_contents (type: string, default: ``jupyterlite_contents``) The name of a folder where the built Jupyter notebooks will be copied, relative to the Sphinx source directory.
+jupyterlite_contents (type: string, default: ``jupyterlite_contents``)
+  The name of a folder where the built Jupyter notebooks will be copied, relative to the Sphinx source directory.
 This is used as Jupyterlite contents.

-You can set variables in ``conf.py`` to configure ``jupyterlite-sphinx``, see its `jupyterlite-sphinx doc
+You can set variables in ``conf.py`` to configure ``jupyterlite-sphinx``, see the `jupyterlite-sphinx doc
 <https://jupyterlite-sphinx.readthedocs.io/en/latest/configuration.html>`__ for
 more details.